When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Best for Reading Skills

-It sounds bizarre for a children’s book, but “The Book With No Pictures” does not have pictures.
+It sounds bizarre for a children’s book, but “The Book With No Pictures” lives up to its title.
+There isn’t a single illustration inside.

 Open Very Carefully